Chez Élec-Tonic vous avez:

 Muscle tear

-Skin irritation
+Skatane irritation

-If you suffer from a tissue burn
+If you suffer from tissue burn

 Contraindications of electrostimulation

-Here we are, the answer to the question that some of our clients are asking “ What are the contraindications to muscle stimulation?” »
+Here we are, the answer to the question that some of our customers ask themselves "What are the contraindications of muscle stimulation ?"

 Contraindications to electrical stimulation include:

-• If you have epilepsy
+• If you suffer from epilepsy

 • If you are pregnant

-Good session ! 🙂
+Good session! 🙂

 2 comments